dhis2/wow-backend/guides/ai_assisted_coding.md

 - replacing meaningful communication with colleagues
 - being less considerate to colleagues

+The `platform-backend` team is adopting these guidelines to start with.
 These guidelines should be treated as a living document.
 They can be updated/debated as new behaviours emerge and existing behaviours change over time.

 ## Guidelines